News

 7 best vegan restaurants to visit in Berlin in 2024

 Berlin is often referred to as the world’s vegan capital, and rightly so!
 The city has an abundance of fully vegan restaurants, from plant-based doughnuts to fully vegan Chinese restaurants and – believe it or not – even traditional German food.
-To make your visit to Berlin easier and ensure you’re enjoying the very best plant-based delights that the city has to offer, our Senior Communications Manager Eileen has put together this list of her seven favorite plant-based places to eat.
+To make your visit to Berlin easier and ensure you’re enjoying the very best plant-based delights that the city has to offer, our Senior Communications Manager Eileen has put together this list of her seven favourite plant-based places to eat.
 Enjoy!

 Brammibal’s Donuts: Vegan Doughnuts par excellence

 If you have a sweet tooth like I do, you have to visit Brammibal’s Donuts.
 For years, this well-loved bakery has been a must-visit for anyone exploring the Berlin food scene.
 It’s frequented not only by people following a plant-based diet but by anyone who loves an indulgent treat.
-In addition to the classic flavors, such as Cinnamon Sugar and Boston Cream, there are also monthly specials so you can regularly experience new taste sensations.
+In addition to the classic flavours, such as Cinnamon Sugar and Boston Cream, there are also monthly specials so you can regularly experience new taste sensations.
 Be warned though – Brammibal’s is seriously addictive!

 Vöner: Berlin classic